Fiat 15: Italy

 The Fiat 15 was the stalwart of the first motorization of the Italian armed forces and the Royal Army acquired all versions of the truck in many configurations, including ambulance, garage, and fire engine.
 Alongside its use as a logistic means, Italy was the first country to use the motor vehicle directly in combat.

 In fact, the Fiat 15 bis was used as the basis for the construction of the armored car Fiat Arsenale, used in the Italo-Turkish war together with the Bianchi.
 After the Great War, the Fiat-Terni Tripoli bus was produced on the chassis of the Fiat 15 ter by the steel mills of Terni.
-During this campaign the squadrons were also motorized with numerous Fiat 15 ter trucks (defined at the time as "tanks"), handcrafted protected with armored metal plates and armed with three Schwarzlose machine guns with 15,000 shots, conducted by a crew of four men.
+During this campaign, the squadrons were also motorized with numerous Fiat 15 ter trucks (defined at the time as "tanks"), protected with armored metal plates and armed with three Schwarzlose machine guns with 15,000 rounds, conducted by a crew of four men.

-In 1918, the Italian army counted 8,206 of them in its ranks, including 710 in sanitary version.
+In 1918, the Italian army counted 8,206 Fiat 15 trucks in its ranks, including 710 in sanitary version.

 France

 In 1907, the French Ministry of War had decided to reserve its orders to national manufacturers only.
-But in October 1914, he realized that national production could never satisfy needs.
-The national manufacturers will deliver during the year 1914 only 2,585 vehicles.
-The ministry is looking for complementary suppliers abroad.
-Fiat becomes one of the approved and recognized suppliers of the French army, which it equips with Fiat 15 and 18 trucks throughout the First World War.
+But in October 1914, it was realized that national production could not satisfy the needs of the French Army; 2,585 vehicles were delivered by the French national manufacturers in 1914.
+As such, foreign designs were pursued by the French government to fulfill its remaining vehicle deficit, and the Fiat 15 and 18 trucks were supplied by Fiat to serve in the French Army throughout the First World War.

-A first order in December 1914 was for 500 units of the Fiat 15, followed in January 1915 by a second order for 600 vehicles.
-On June 30, 1915, there were 635 Fiat 15 trucks in service with the French army.
-On May 31, 1918, 839 trucks were assigned to aviation squadrons.
-Fiat will also supply the Fiat 18 model.
-France received 1,100 trucks between 1914 and 1915.
+A first order for 500 units of the Fiat 15 came through in December 1914, followed by a second order for 600 vehicles in January 1915.
+On 30 June 1915, there were 635 Fiat 15 trucks in service with the French Army.
+On 31 May 1918, 839 trucks were assigned to aviation squadrons.

 Other countries

-Much appreciated, the Fiat 15 Ter was used by several other armies during the First World War.
-The United States, which wanted to acquire 4,000 Fiat 15 Ter, only received 200, while the United Kingdom obtained 386.
+The Fiat 15 Ter was used by several other armies during the First World War.
+The United Kingdom obtained 386 trucks, while the United States received only 200, despite an order for 4,000 units.

-Many copies were also delivered to the Russia, which assembled 1,319 of them at the AMO factory in Moscow between 1917 and 1919 with parts supplied by Fiat.
-The Fiat 15 Ter will be manufactured directly under license by AMO under the name of AMO F-15, in 6,285 copies, between 1924 and 1931.
+Many copies were also delivered to Russia; 1,319 trucks were assembled at the AMO factory in Moscow between 1917 and 1919 with parts supplied by Fiat.
+The Fiat 15 Ter was then manufactured under license by AMO under the name of AMO F-15, with 6,285 trucks built between 1924 and 1931.

 Technical features

-The total production in Italy of the Fiat 15Bis and 15Ter models between 1911 and 1922 will be 26,714 units.
+The total production in Italy of the Fiat 15 Bis and 15 Ter models between 1911 and 1922 was 26,714 units.
 There is no data regarding the production of the civilian base version 15.